Imperial | Lemoore | Los Alamitos | San Diego | San Luis Obispo

 Columbia College - Lemoore is located at Naval Air Station, Lemoore, in a building close to the main gate.
-The building for the in-seat classes is a one story building, which has offices and several classrooms/conference rooms.
-All in-seat classes are offered in a classroom in this building or at the computer lab, which is also in this building.
+The building for the in-seat classes is a one story building, which has offices and several classrooms/conference rooms and computer lab.
+All in-seat classes are offered in a classroom or in the computer lab in this building.
 Equipment for the classes, laptop/desktop computers and projectors, are located in the classroom and in the computer lab.
 There is no housing within one mile of the building due to the location being on a military base.
 There is some on-base housing for military personnel but it is approximately two to five miles away from the location and is provided only for military and DOD personnel.

 Columbia College - Los Alamitos, CA #3012711

 Address: 11206 Lexington Drive, Suite 110, Building 244 Joint Forces Training Base, Los Alamitos, CA 90720